GdMacmillan/GdMacmillan.github.io/_posts/2017-10-01-OpenMined_Introduction.md

 When state and code data is stored on the blockchain, you have a unified dataset that everyone can see.
 The dataset is able to manipulate itself.
 The code can execute on state and because the code is deterministic, everyone can agree on what the dataset was and everyone can see what the dataset should now be given the updated state.
 Now there is a shared computation history that lives in the cloud and no one can corrupt.
 In this way programs can run on there own and can't be manipulated.
 This pre-agreed upon code is executed on the blockchain in a way that is enforced by consensus.

-An appropriate business model can be thought of as follows:
+An appropriate business model can be conceived as follows:
-    Step 1: Acquire data about people
+1. Acquire data about people
-    Step 2: Train a model which does something useful Step 3: Sell the use of that model (the app)
+2. Train a model which does something useful
+3. Sell the use of that model (the app)

 Lets' observed some business which we shall call AI Inc. This company Can send a model down to Joe, Jane or Jack (individuals) for training.
 Individual data owners know the model is learning from their data, and gradients are being generated in batches.
 Gradients are then sent back to AI Inc. and slightly improve the model.